Catch Watchman and South Campground openings before Zion spring and fall dates disappear

 You get the text and check out

-If the site is added to your recreation.gov cart, you get the alert and complete the reservation on recreation.gov yourself.
+If the site is added to your Recreation.gov cart, you get the alert and complete the reservation on Recreation.gov yourself.

 Setup takes a couple of minutes.
 After that, Camp-Now watches for you.